Telisman/telisman/README.md

 - 👋 Hi, I’m Telisman
-- 👀 I’m interested in finding a job(junior position) or internship position for pyhton.
+- 👀 I’m interested in finding a job for pyhton.
 - 🌱 I’m currently learning machine learning, big data, and other python libraries

 At my GitHub page you can find small project and exercises: Tkinter,Django,GUI,Kivy,PYgame